 This content is for educational purposes only and does not replace medical advice, diagnosis or treatment from a qualified healthcare professional.

-What is Maxitrol eye drops used for?
+What Maxitrol eye drops are used for

 • Allergic conjunctivitis